first-try-software/navigable/README.md

 ## TODO

 * Feels weird managing both extension and inheritance in command.rb
+* Rewrite splash screen to focus on navigability of web development
+* How do we recommend people do view templating?
+Do we want generators?
+* How do we recommend people do data access?
+Do we want generators?
 * How do we recommend people organize their command classes?
 * Add `rake routes` once Hanami::Router 2.0 supports it
 * Support `.json` or `.html` formats in URL